SwatiSTiwari/ReactJs-Interview-Question/README.md

     <h3>8.
 Where in a React class component should you make an AJAX/API request?</h3>
 </summary>

 `componentDidMount` is where an AJAX request should be made in a React component.
 This method will be executed when the component `mounts` (is added to the DOM) for the first time.
-This method is only executed once during the component’s life.
-Importantly, you can’t guarantee the AJAX request will have resolved before the component mounts.
-If it doesn't, that would mean that you’d be trying to setState on an unmounted component, which would not work.
+This method is only executed once during the component's life.
+Importantly, you can't guarantee the AJAX request will have resolved before the component mounts.
+If it doesn't, that would mean that you'd be trying to setState on an unmounted component, which would not work.
 Making your AJAX request in `componentDidMount` will guarantee that there is a component to update.

 </details>